 Literacy Lessons and Activities for Every Month of the School Year

 Description: Teach middle school students to become savvy consumers of the TV, print, and online media bombarding them every day.
 In this practical book co-published by Routledge and MiddleWeb, media literacy expert Frank W. Baker offers thematic, timely lessons for every month of the school year, so you can engage students in learning by having them analyse the real world around them.
 Topics covered include critiquing the messages behind Super Bowl ads, Christmas toy commercials, fall political campaigns, and more.
 Through these lessons, students will learn to read the media more closely and will improve their critical thinking skills.
 The book also offers classroom-ready handouts you can use immediately.

 “What student would not want to explore and deconstruct media messages from the latest TV season, Super Bowl ads, popular film, toy commercials, award shows, popular songs, news photographs, and MAD magazine cover parodies?
-Frank Baker makes essential media literacy concepts accessible, presents ideas to inspire creativity and offers practical strategies to hook young learners in critical thought.
-Interdisciplinary and jam-packed with resources, important question checklists and engaging, relevant, standards-aligned ideas for active learning, Close Reading the Media is a timely go-to volume for classroom teachers as well as teacher librarians.” —Joyce Valenza, PhD, Assistant Teaching Professor, Rutgers University, SC&I
+Frank Baker makes essential media literacy concepts accessible, presents ideas to inspire creativity and offers practical strategies to hook young leaders in critical thought.
+Interdisciplinary and jam-packed with resources, important question checklists and engaging, relevant, standards-aligned ideas for active learning, Close Reading The Media is a timely go-to volume for classroom teachers as well as teacher librarians.”
+Joyce Valenza, PhD, Assistant Teaching Professor, Rutgers University